 Market Makers Receive RFQs

 In the trade API, users with market maker’s privilege will receive the investors’ RFQs automatically after login.
-Requesting and subscribing the RFQs are not needed.
+Requesting or subscribing the RFQs are not needed.
 The OnRtnForQuoteRsp is used for receiving RFQs.

 Market Maker Insert Quotes